If you're comparing 6sense and Lusha, you're looking at two different tools that happen to serve the same revenue teams.

 All three platforms maintain enterprise security certifications, but the depth varies.

 Lusha's compliance stack is notably thorough for a company its size: GDPR, CCPA, ISO 27001, ISO 27701, ISO 27017, ISO 31700, SOC 2 Type II, TRUSTe Certified Responsible AI, and CSA STAR Level 1.
-Lusha became the first B2B sales intelligence platform to receive ISO 27701 certification in January 2022 and added Australian Privacy Act compliance in March 2025.
+Lusha became the first B2B sales intelligence platform to receive ISO 27701 certification in January 2022.
 For teams selling into European markets, this compliance record is a real differentiator.

 6sense holds ISO 27001, ISO/IEC 42001:2023 (AI governance), SOC 2 Type II, CSA STAR for AI, TRUSTe GDPR and CCPA validations, and EU-U.S. Data Privacy Framework certification.
 The ISO 42001 certification for AI governance, achieved in November 2025, makes 6sense among the first in B2B software to meet this standard.

-ZoomInfo maintains ISO 27001, ISO 27701, SOC 2 Type II, TRUSTe GDPR, and TRUSTe CCPA certifications, all renewed annually.
-ZoomInfo is a registered data broker in California and Vermont, with a dedicated Trust Center.
+ZoomInfo maintains ISO 27001, ISO 27701, SOC 2 Type II, TRUSTe GDPR, and TRUSTe CCPA certifications, all renewed annually, with a dedicated Trust Center.

 The right platform depends on what problem you're solving.